xRecodz/Snicket/README.md

 # Snicket dApp (Somnia Ticket)

-Snicket is a DAPP Web3 that was built on ** Somnia TestNet ** to present an interactive experience in the main function, for example: NFT Colllectible, Defi Mini-App, Voting Dao, etc.].
+Snicket is a DAPP Web3 that was built on **Somnia Testnet** to present an interactive experience in the main function, NFT Ticketing.
-Built using ** next.js, tailwindcss, manuscript, and smart contract solidity **.
+Built using **next.js, tailwindcss, manuscript, and smart contract solidity**.

 ---